When and How to Promote Your Employees

 - Grooms leaders for the future: When the management decides to promote employees for their hard work, they are basically recognizing talent and finding future leaders.
 This identification of future leaders enables them to groom employees for the future and makes them explore their skills and talent further.
 Grooming leaders for the future is beneficial for the organization and helps to improve the overall productivity.

 - Reduces employee resistance and discontent: If employees go on working hard without any appreciation, praise or appraisal, a sense of discontent and resistance may crop up, and this may not be good for the organization.
 This can even make their performance go down, hence proving negative for the company.
 But internal promotion can help to reduce employee resistance and discontent.
+Just think about the impact of staff missing work.

 WHEN TO PROMOTE EMPLOYEES